Power Down: How to Avoid Surging Energy Bills While Working From Home

-As temperatures drop and the days get shorter, this will no doubt mean spiralling energy bills.
+As temperatures drop and the days get shorter, this will no doubt mean spiraling energy bills.
 By some estimates, electricity bills will rise by at least 10 percent!

-With personal finances under strain and a long winter ahead, our LED light specialists at Lumilum give top tips for lowering your energy bill while working from home…
+With personal finances under strain and a long winter ahead, our Lumilum LED light specialists give top tips for keeping your home warm in winter and lowering your energy bill while working from home.

 Organize Your Workspace